 The hammock is essential to aerial yoga and it’s what separates it from traditional yoga practices.
 There are two different types of Yoga Hammocks:

 Aerial Yoga Hammock Double Point: These yoga hammocks are also called “slings” and it’s basically 4 to 10 yards of specialized fabric that is mounted between TWO points.
 This yoga hammock does not swing and is usually easier to get in and out of.
 The bottom of the hammock is usually hip height but can vary depending on the studio.

 Aerial Yoga Hammock Single Point: This has one contact point with the ceiling and does spin.
 The length of your hammock will depend on your ceiling height, or attachment point AND on the distance, you need the bottom of your hammock to be from the floor.
 If you plan on doing any flipping, please make sure you have your hammock set closer to your shoulder height from the floor.

-Be aware that you will STILL NEED a YOGA MAT!
+Yoga Mat: Be aware that you will STILL NEED a YOGA MAT!
 If you are going to class be sure to bring your own mat.
-If you are unsure of what type of mat you needs, read my Guide to Buying the Right Yoga Mat.
+If you are unsure of what type of mat you need, read my Guide to Buying the Right Yoga Mat.
 Most studios will have spare yoga mats for those who are new but I highly recommend buying your own.
 A good aerial yoga mat that can be used indoors and outdoors is this thick, non-slip yoga mat from Amazon:

 Water and a sweat towel are also handy to have with you.